Do you love vintage road bikes? Are you a bit eco-conscious at heart and don't want to buy a new bike? Do people say you "have moths in your wallet"?

 Step 4: Replace the brake cables and housings, the brake pads, and tighten the brakes

-Step 5: replace the derailleur cables and cable housing
+Step 5: Replace the derailleur cables and housings

 See the photo opposite.